 Although AT&T uses the Yahoo! infrastructure, once email makes it through the AT&T gateway, your email is still subject to analysis and may experience delivery problems.
 Most of the time, your email performance at AT&T should be identical to Yahoo!.
 If you are having delivery problems at Verizon Media (AOL & Yahoo!), you will see identical delivery problems at AT&T, Bellsouth and SBC.
-On rare occasions, delivery to AT&T may be slightly different than at Yahoo!, and that may be due to not following AT&T’s best practices or being on a blacklist, or an issue with your content.
+On rare occasions, delivery to AT&T may be slightly different than at Yahoo!, and that may be due to not following AT&T’s best practices, being on a blacklist, or an issue with your content.

 - Determine if your IP addresses are on Blacklists.

 AT&T uses the following blacklists in their filtering decisions.
 If your IP address is listed, refer to the Blacklist listing criteria and fix the cause.

 - Check your SMTP logs for clues regarding the issue.